Veterans Affairs

 The U.S. Department of Veteran Affairs provides education benefits to eligible servicemembers and Veterans.
 Spouses and dependent children may also be eligible for education and training assistance.
 To apply and manage the education and training benefits you’ve earned, please follow the steps below:

 • Step #1: Visit U.S. Department of Veteran Affairs to apply and obtain a Certificate of Eligibility (COE).
+You will receive your COE by mail.
+Beneficiaries approved of Post 9/11 GI Bill® benefits may download a copy of their ‘Statement of Benefits’ in lieu of their COE.

-• Step #2: Submit the Veterans Benefits Application with your COE so that we may certify your enrollment for benefits with the VA.
-If you no longer have your COE, you may submit a Post 9/11 GI Bill® Statement of Benefits, found under the section ‘Your Account’ at U.S. Department of Veteran Affairs.
+• Step #2: Submit the Veterans Benefits Application with your COE/Statement of Benefits so that we may certify your enrollment for benefits with the VA.
+If you no longer have your COE and/or are unable to obtain your Statement of Benefits online, you may request a new copy by calling the VA Education Call Center at (888)442-4551.

 Additional information on each VA educational benefit program can be found below: